ilastik/ilastik-conda-recipes/recipes/ilastik-launch/README.md

 # ilastik-launch

 This allows to get a binary: `${CONDA_PREFIX}/run_ilastik.sh`.
-Intended to be used only in the ilastik binary distribution on Linux/OSX.
+Intended to be used only in the ilastik binary distribution on Linux.

 To install it requires channels:
 - ilastik-forge
-- pytorch
 - conda-forge